-West London has so many amazing places to go with kids, it was actually quite hard to narrow it down to just our top 5!
+There are so many amazing places to go with kids in West London, it was actually quite hard to narrow it down to just our top 5!
 We’ve no doubt missed out some of your favourite child friendly spots, so feel free to leave a comment below sharing your favourites or send a tweet to @kidfriendly_uk or post a comment on our Facebook page: facebook.com/reallykidfriendly

 Best in West London for Visiting Dead Famous People: